 Recommendation 4.2: CEO and CFO Declaration About Financial Records

-The Board receives from its CEO and CFO a declaration that, in their opinion, the financial records of the Company have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-The Board does not approve the Company’s financial statements without first having received such a declaration and having itself received and reviewed the final version of the financial statements.
+The board of directors receives from its CEO and CFO a declaration that, in their opinion, the financial records of the Company have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+The board of directors does not approve the Company’s financial statements without first having received such a declaration and having itself received and reviewed the final version of the financial statements.

 Recommendation 4.3: External Auditor to Attend AGM

 The Company holds an Annual General Meeting which is attended in person by a representative from the external auditor who is available to answer any questions arising from security holders.

 Recommendation 5.1 (a): Written Policy for Compliance with Continuous Disclosure Obligations

 The Company does not have a current formal written policy on continuous disclosure.
 The Company at present has only one full-time employee, the Executive Chairman and Managing Director, and a small number of consultants and part-time employees.
 The Executive Chairman and Managing Director, as well as the other directors, the part-time Company Secretary and the part-time Chief Financial Officer, are fully acquainted with the continuous disclosure requirements of the Company and the topic is a constant feature of board of directors meetings and informal dialogue between these persons.
 It is the intention of the board of directors to introduce a formal policy document in due course, the content of which will be along the lines indicated below under Recommendation 5.1 (b).